Godnessy/meme-generator/readme.md

 Barkoni Meme Generator
-Project Overview
+🌟 Project Overview
 The Barkoni Meme Generator is a web application that allows users to create custom memes by uploading images and adding text.
-The app leverages YOLOv8, a state-of-the-art object detection model, to identify specific characters (Barkoni) in user-uploaded images.
+The app leverages YOLOv8, a state-of-the-art AI object detection model, to identify specific characters (Barkoni) in user-uploaded images.
 If the character Barkoni is detected, the image is accepted for meme creation; otherwise, the upload is rejected.
 This ensures that the memes are generated only with images containing the desired character.

-Key Features
+🔑 Key Features
-Character Detection: Utilizes YOLOv8 to detect the presence of Barkoni in uploaded images.
+🧠 AI Character Detection: Utilizes YOLOv8 to detect the presence of Barkoni in uploaded images.
-Custom Text: Allows users to add custom top and bottom text to the images.
+✍️ Custom Text: Allows users to add custom top and bottom text to the images.
-Drag-and-Drop Text Positioning: Users can position the text freely on the image canvas.
+🖱️ Drag-and-Drop Text Positioning: Users can position the text freely on the image canvas.
-Real-Time Feedback: Provides real-time feedback if the uploaded image does not contain Barkoni.
+⚡ Real-Time Feedback: Provides real-time feedback if the uploaded image does not contain Barkoni.
-Spinner for API Call: Displays a loading spinner while the image is being processed by the detection API.
+⏳ Spinner for API Call: Displays a loading spinner while the image is being processed by the detection API.

-Technology Stack
+🛠️ Technology Stack
 Frontend: React.js using Vite
 Object Detection: YOLOv8 model hosted on Roboflow
 Styling: CSS for layout and styling

-Usage
+🚀 Usage
 Upload Image: Users can upload an image using the file input.
 Character Detection: The app checks if the uploaded image contains Barkoni using the YOLOv8 model.
 Text Addition: If Barkoni is detected, users can add top and bottom text to the image.
 Download/Copy Meme: Users can download the meme or copy it to the clipboard.
-Installation
+🛠️ Installation
 Clone the repository:

 sh